Costa Rica Language – Spanish Travel Phrases

 – People from Costa Rica are generally some of the nicest people you will ever meet.
 Don’t be shy about trying to speak Spanish here.

-Almost everybody you meet will be so appreciative that you at least are making the effort.
+- Almost everybody you meet will be so appreciative that you at least are making the effort.
 Also, they will likely recognize right away that you are not from here and will speak slowly to you or they may even switch to English.

--The Google Translate app is always great to have on your phone.
+- The Google Translate app is always great to have on your phone.
 It is super-advanced now and even has a feature in which you can speak into the app in English and it will translate it by voice into Spanish.
 This is perfect for when you need a lot of help with something and have no clue how to say what you need.

--We created this in PDF format that you can download for free.
+- We created this in PDF format that you can download for free.
 We know you won’t always have our website open.
 This will make it so you can easily access this list whenever you need. 🙂 Just click here to grab your copy.

-Hopefully, this guide to Costa Rica language has helped you get a better grasp on some basic Spanish for your vacation.
 Let us know if you have any questions about speaking Spanish in the comment section below.
 While we are not Spanish experts we are happy to try and help you out.

 Costa Rica Travel Details: What You Need to Know